-Going through addiction rehab and coming out the other side is an incredible achievement.
-And once you’ve gotten through a treatment program like this, it can still be a challenge to maintain your sense of well-being.
+Going through addiction rehab during the holidays and coming out the other side is an incredible achievement.
+Once you’ve gotten through a treatment program like this, it can still be a challenge to maintain your sense of well-being.
 But when the holiday period rolls around, this can become more of a struggle than ever.

 Relapsing is incredibly common during the winter festive period and for a variety of reasons.
 Whether you feel secure in your emotions right now or you know you’ve had trouble in the past, this time of year could cause extreme upset.
 However, knowing about this in advance could help you to face the upcoming potentially triggering situations.